BoardiesITSolutions/CritiMonLib-Android/README.md

     }
 ```

-Where TAG is the latest tagged release version number at [ADD LINK HERE].
+Where TAG is the latest tagged release version number at https://github.com/BoardiesITSolutions/CritiMonLib-Android/releases.

 You should then be able to start using the library.